 27 O'Connell Street, Sydney CBD

-Bentley has existed in a few forms, but the awarded restaurant by chef Brent Savage and sommelier Nick Hildebrandt has proved its staying power for almost two decades.
+Bentley has existed in a few forms, but the awarded restaurant by chef Brent Savage and sommelier Nick Hildebrandt has proved its staying power in the Sydney CBD for almost two decades.

 The 80-seat Sydney CBD restaurant dishes up modern fine dining cuisine in various menus from a la carte to a more relaxed bar menu if you’re looking for a couple of (fancy) snacks and a glass of rare wine.
 As is often the case, it’s definitely worth getting around the tasting menu, which can also be offered as vegetarian.
 Book here.